phrakberg/ansible-bootstrap/README.md

 ### Main.yml

-This is just a simple playbook that imports my 2 main playbooks.  it easlily allows me to run them both with one command.
+This is just a simple playbook that imports my 2 main playbooks.  it easily allows me to run them both with one command.

 ### App.yml

 This playbook updates the system and installs a few apps I like to have as a baseline.
-I run this app first so the docker group is available when I add my user later.
-It is currently only setup for my pi as most of my VM's are CentOS7 at the moment.
-I will be updating this in the future.
+I run this first so the docker group is available when I add my user later.
+It is currently only setup for my pi as most of my VMs are CentOS7 at the moment.
+I will be updating this in the future to work with both apt and yum based systems.

 ### Users.yml

-This playbook creates an admin group and sudo rules, and my primary user account and ssh public keys.
+This playbook creates an admin group, sudo rules, my primary user, and ssh public keys.